Samoftheforrest/devhub/README.md

 - Sorting project by most popular: Once the upvoting/downvoting feature (above) was implemented, I would like the users to be able to filter the projects on the homepage by popularity, seeing which have the most upvotes.
 - Homepage pagination: On the homepage, rather than displaying every single project in a list, I think it would be beneficial to performace to only show a certain number of projects per page.
 - Pinned comments on projects: On each individual project page, the creator of the project will have the ability to pin a comment so that it always shows as the top comment.
 This may be useful for comments from the creator, to inform potential users of any updates, news, etc.
+- Searching by project tags: search/filtering functionality could be added that shows all projects with specific tags (i.e. React, SCSS, Python, etc).

 ## Technologies Used